Ezra Academy's Multi-age Classrooms

-The Ezra Academy Lower School comprises three multi-age classrooms: K-1, 2-3, and 4-5.
-Our Upper School students (grades 6-8) also have many opportunities to learn and socialize across grades.
+The Ezra Academy Lower School comprises two multi-age classrooms: 1-2 and 3-4.
+Our Upper School students (grades 5-8) also have many opportunities to learn and socialize across grades.

 Multi-age classrooms yield crucial social, emotional and academic benefits.
 Within this framework, we are better able to teach and assess students according to their own abilities and needs, rather than by rigid age or grade designations.
 These groupings allow teachers to develop integrated, in-depth, multi-disciplinary curricula that span two years.